Matt-Eva/intro-to-hash-tables/README.md

 ## Performance Implications

 Hash tables are an extremely handy data structure to use when working with data and building algorithms to routinely interact with data, in part because of the way the information is organized, and in part due to their quick lookup operations.

-Oftentimes, accessing a key within built in language hash tables - dictionaries in Python - will be referred to as having an O(1) time complexity.
+Oftentimes, accessing a key within a hash table will be referred to as having an O(1) time complexity.
 That's ideal for a hash table, and hash tables do routinely achieve that level of performance, but it's important to know that the under-the-hood mechanics aren't quite that simple.
 It's also important to consider whether or not your hash table will be dynamically resized at runtime, in which case your computer could end up having to reallocate memory for that hash table a number of times, which could drastically impact the overall performance of your program.
+Higher level languages - Python, Ruby, JavaScript - don't give you much control over this, although it's still something to take into consideration, while lower level lanugages - Rust, Go, C++ - do.

 It's important to note that not all hash tables use an array as the underlying data structure of a hash map - some use Binary Search Trees.
 This changes the time complexity of looking up values within a hash table, from an average of O(1) and a worst case to O(n), to an average of O(log n) and a worst case of O(log n).
-One version offers a chance at improved performance, but an overall worst case time complexity, the other offers a more consistent performance with a lower peak performance.
+One version - array as underlying structure - offers a chance at improved performance, but an overall worst case time complexity.
+The other - Binary Search Tree as underlying structure - offers a more consistent performance with a lower peak performance.

 ## Using Hash Tables